sfepy/sfepy/doc/users_guide.rst

         # connectivities are used.
         'any_dof_conn' : False,

-        # bool, default: True.
+        # bool, default: False.
 If True, automatically transform equations to a
         # form suitable for the given solver.
 Implemented for
         # ElastodynamicsBaseTS-based solvers
         'auto_transform_equations' : True,